jmandel/ucum.js/README.md

 ## Units canonicalization

-`ucum.canonicalize`: Parse a string into a ucum.js JSON representation (an object with `value` as a Number, and `units` as an Object where keys are UCUM unit names and values are integers representing an exponent), and convert this to an expression where all `units` properties are reduced to the following base units: meter, second, gram, radian, kelvin, coulomb, candela.
+`ucum.canonicalize`: Parse a string into a ucum.js JSON representation (an object with `value` as a Number, and `units` as an Object where keys are case-sensitive UCUM unit names and values are integers representing an exponent), and convert this to an expression where all `units` properties are reduced to the following base units: meter, second, gram, radian, kelvin, coulomb, candela.

 ```
 var canonical = ucum.canonicalize('[in_i]/a');